Practical-Haemostasis.com

 Summary of Correction Tests with Normal Plasma, Toludine Blue and Protamine Sulphate

-Toludine blue is a dye that binds to and inhibits heparin - it is rarely used today.
-Protamine sulphate is a highly cationic protein that binds to unfractionated heparin neutralising its anticoagulant activity.
-In practice these correction reactions are rarely performed in the laboratory.
-The Reptilase Time is frequently used to exclude contamination with unfractionated heparin in cases in which there is a grossly prolonged Thrombin Time.
+Toludine blue is a dye that binds to and inhibits Heparin - it is rarely used today.
+Protamine Sulphate is a highly cationic protein that binds to Unfractionated Heparin neutralising its anticoagulant activity.
+In practice these correction reactions/tests are rarely performed in the laboratory.
+The Reptilase Time is frequently used to exclude contamination with Unfractionated Heparin in cases in which there is a grossly prolonged Thrombin Time.

 Thrombin Time - Corrects with: